 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 The arguments against training, often, is that they cannot afford to have direct labor employees taken away from their normal work and put into training sessions.
-Training is viewed as a loss of productivity and is considered an expense.
+Workplace training programs are viewed as a loss of productivity and is considered an expense.
 However, there is always time and means to rework bad products or to accept high scrap rates.
+Besides, it should be understood that highly trained, competent employees are among a company’s greatest assets.
+These employees grow and change as the business changes.
+They are a tangible part of the company.

 Read more about how training is perceived;